Leeds True Wage: why office days matter more than headline pay

 Leeds true-wage benchmarks

-The figures below combine official earnings data with transport-access context to give a fuller picture of how Leeds salary offers compare in practice.
+The figures below combine official earnings data with how easy it is to get into the city centre to give a fuller picture of how Leeds salary offers compare in practice.

 | Metric | Reference point | True-wage reading |